Biosias/uefi-mkconfig/README.md

 if none of these exist, commands will be taken from /proc/cmdline.

-Script WILL NOT regenerate entries after kernel commands config has been modified.
-If this is needed, please manually delete those entries that need to be regenerated.
+Script WILL regenerate entries after kernel commands config has been modified.

-POSSIBLE FUTURE FEATURE: Regenerate all entries.

 ## Entry labeling